 CLICK TO VIEW PHOTO LIGHTS available on eBay.

 I like to use a tool called PhotoScape, and I also have PhotoShop, but I like PhotoScape for editing photos really fast.
 Then I will crop it so that all that stands out in my photo is the shirt itself, and I’ll do the same with the jacket.
 I’ll show you.

 Here I have the jacket hung up.
 I’ll also take photos of the sleeves so that people can see a close up.
 I think that’s really important to see the sleeves and that they’re nice and clean.

-Then the zipper, this is a heavy metal zipper, like vintage style, and I think that it’s really important to show the good quality and to mention the good quality of the zipper.
+Then the zipper, this is a heavy metal zipper, like vintage style.
+I think that it’s really important to show the good quality.
+And to also mention the good quality of the zipper.

 This is a heavy coat, and I’ll include close-ups of all of these things that are little details.
 Pay attention to detail.
 I think that’s really important to help sell an item, and, of course, how clean the inside, the fleece, is.

 Attitude is half the battle.
 As you see in this video I’m totally nonchalant about angles, lighting, backgrounds, equipment, etc.

 Now, Vogue and Cosmopolitan are not going to ask me to photograph supermodels for them anytime soon.
 But stick with my eBay Photography & Picture Tutorials.
 My tips and tricks have served me well!
 Enough that I’m an eBay Top Rated Powerseller and you can be, too! 😉

 If you’re ready to jumpstart your eBay store and start learning how to sell on eBay, please schedule a training or consultation today!